-At the end of February 2020, Taiwan's foreign exchange reserves stood at US\$479.7 billion.
-Taiwan's savings rate was 33.96% at the end of 2019, and financial industry assets amounted to NT\$96.1 trillion at the end of 2019.
-The output value of Taiwan's financial and insurance industries in 2019 was NT\$1.28 trillion, accounting for 6.79% of GDP.
-Companies in the banking, securities, and insurance industries are financially sound, and have enjoyed steadily increasing profits, with pre-tax net profits of NT\$407 billion, NT\$56.5 billion, and NT\$170.6 billion respectively in 2019, demonstrating the increasing maturity of Taiwan's financial market.t.
+As of the end of March 2019, Taiwan had foreign exchange reserves of US\$464.1 billion.
+Taiwan's savings rate was 33.96% in 2017, and assets held by the financial industry totaled NT\$8.84 trillion at the end of 2018.
+Taiwan's financial and insurance industries had an output value of NT\$1.22 trillion in 2018, which accounted for 6.83% of GDP.
+Companies in the banking, securities, and insurance industries are financially sound, and have enjoyed steadily increasing profits, with pre-tax net profits of NT\$377.7 billion, NT\$46.5 billion, and NT\$98.1 billion in 2018, which reveals that Taiwan's financial market is becoming increasingly mature.

-At the end of 2019, Taiwan had 1,717 listed (OTC) companies, with a total market capitalization of NT\$39,847 trillion.
-Securities transactions totaled NT\$37,663 trillion during 2019, with a turnover rate of 94.52%.
-By the end of 2019, the market capitalization and transaction value of Taiwan's listed (OTC) companies accounted for 1.41% and 1.24% of the global totals, demonstrating the maturity and high trading volume of Taiwan's securities market.
+At the end of February 2019, Taiwan had 1,699 listed (OTC) companies, which had a total market value of NT\$34.445 trillion.
+Securities market transactions had a total value of NT\$4.7653 trillion during January and February of 2019 (transactions totaled NT\$40.8364 trillion during 2018), and the transaction turnover ratio reached 13.83% (127.04% in 2018).
+As of the end of February 2019, the market value and transaction value of Taiwan's listed (OTC) companies accounted for 1.35% and 0.95% of the global totals, which reveals the maturity and high trading volume of Taiwan securities market.
 In contrast to the Chinese and Hong Kong stock markets, Taiwan has outstanding R&D talent and strong intellectual property protections, as well as fair and credible financial valuation of high-tech companies.
-Compared with the Chinese and Hong Kong stock markets, Taiwan has excellent R&D talent and strong intellectual property protection.
-Its evaluation of technology companies is more fair and credible.

-Taiwan has a stable exchange rate and a mature securities market.
-The revision of relevant laws and regulations in recent years has eased the requirements imposed on fund-raising in Taiwan by foreign companies and simplified administrative procedures, which has attracted many foreign companies to seek listings in Taiwan.
-As of the end of 2019, there were 942 listed companies in Taiwan, of which 75 were foreign companies, accounting for 7.96% of Taiwan's listed companies.
-Of the 775 OTC companies, 35 were foreign companies, or 4.52% of all OTC companies.
-The P/E ratio of the foreign companies listed in Taiwan (15.43 times) was slightly lower than that of all listed companies (18.46 times), but the turnover rate (171.26%) for foreign companies is higher than that of all listed companies (77.58%).
-Our market is very accepting of foreign companies and enthusiasm for transactions helps listed companies to conduct secondary offerings.
+Apart from the Taiwan dollar's stable exchange rate and the maturity of the Taiwanese securities market, the revision of relevant laws and regulations in recent years has eased the requirements imposed on fund-raising in Taiwan by foreign companies and simplified administrative procedures, which has actively attracted foreign companies to seek listing in Taiwan.
+As of the end of February 2019, Taiwan had a total of 929 listed companies, of which 73 were foreign companies (accounting for 7.85% of Taiwan's listed companies).
+In addition, 34 of Taiwan's 770 OTC traded companies were foreign companies (accounting for 4.42% of Taiwan's OTC traded companies).
+The P/E ratio of the foreign companies listed in Taiwan (17.25 times) was far higher than the P/E ratio of all listed companies (13.74 times), and their transaction turnover ratio (25.42%) was also higher than that of all listed companies (11.02%).
+This indicates that Taiwan has a high degree of acceptance of foreign companies and active trading in the securities market has helped listed companies to raise additional funds.